-Overall, the time series shows that the total number of glass eels captured among all sites differs by several orders of magnitude with most caught at the two sites in the York River.
-The greatest number of glass eels captured in the York River peaked at nearly 91,000 glass eels in 2007, while the lowest number caught was 69 glass eels in 2009 (Figure 2, bottom).
-Out of ten years of eel collections at Bracken's Pond, the fewest number of glass eels were captured during 2009, representing a two orders-of-magnitude decrease from the previous year.
-Although fewer glass eels are typically captured on the James and Rappahannock rivers compared with the York River, 2009 ranked as the highest catch for the James River site (Figure 3, bottom).
-Catches of glass eels from the Rappahannock River in 2009 were the second lowest out of 10 years of survey data (Figure 3, bottom).
-Variability of glass eel catches has been found in other systems with no clear pattern related to water temperature or lunar phase, and conflicting results related to water flow or precipitation (Overton and Rulifson 2009).
+Overall, the time series of glass eel recruitment data shows that the total number of glass eels captured differs by several orders of magnitude among sites, and most are captured in the York River (two sites).
+The greatest number of glass eels captured in the York River peaked at nearly 150,000 glass eels in 2010, while the lowest number recorded was 69 glass eels in 2009 (Figure 2).
+Out of 12 years of eel collections at Bracken's Pond, the fewest number of glass eels were captured during 2008 and 2009, representing a two orders-of-magnitude decrease from previous years.
+Typically, fewer glass eels are captured on the James and Rappahannock rivers compared with the York River (Figure 3).
+The second highest index for glass eels from the Rappahannock River was observed in 2010, while the highest index for the James River occurred in 2011 (Figure 3).
+Variability of glass eel catches has been found in other systems with no clear pattern related to water temperature or lunar phase, and conflicting results related to water flow and precipitation (Overton and Rulifson 2009).